parijatmishra/learn/aws/codebuild-docker/README.md

 1. A CodeBuild project, to do a maven build and create an uberjar.
 1. Another CodeBuild project, that will create a Docker image from the uberjar

-### Create the CodeCommit repository
+### Create a CodeCommit repository

 Using the AWS console, create a CodeCommit repository.
 Follow the instructions to setup your git credentials.
 Clone the repository somewhere.
 We will assume it is called `spring-boot-rest-greeting-codebuild`.
-Change the name in the instructions below to suit your own repository name.

 ### Create a S3 Bucket